harness/developer-hub/release-notes/self-managed-enterprise-edition.md

 - You can now migrate from KOTS-based installations to Helm-based installations.
 (SMP-769)
 - Backup and restore for Helm-based installations is now supported using Velero.
 (SMP-767)

-  For more information, go to [Back up and restore Self-Managed Enterprise Edition Helm installations](/docs/self-managed-enterprise-edition/back-up-and-recover/back-up-and-restore-helm).
+  For more information, go to [Back up and restore](/docs/self-managed-enterprise-edition/back-up-and-recover/back-up-and-restore-helm).
 - You can now monitor the infrastructure components of your Harness Self-Managed Enterprise Edition installation by bringing your own open-source monitoring system, such as Prometheus, and eventually integrate with observability tools, such as Grafana.
 (SMP-766)

   For more information, go to [Monitoring](/docs/self-managed-enterprise-edition/monitor-self-managed-enterprise-edition/monitor-harness-on-prem).